chris1111/macOS-Mojave-HD/README.md

 5- The installation time is 15 to 20 minutes depending on the speed of your drive and your system

 This program will deploy macOS Mojave on the SSD / HD of your choice.
-NOTE: You can choose to install in HFS+J or APFS

 Make sure you have Install macOS Mojave.app on your Mac.
 You need a blank SSD / HD before using the Program!